-One technique for accounts receivable management is to make sure as many of your collections as possible are digital.
+One technique for accounts receivable management is to make sure as many of your collections as possible involve digital technology.
 Electronic payments have cash and checks beat as far as speed, efficiency, fraud prevention, and customer preference.
-The faster money comes in, the faster you can put it to good use as working capital for your business.
+The faster money comes in, the faster you get paid and can put it to good use as working capital for your business.

-Check and make sure that your financial software is up to date so your system posts payments and generates reports quickly to help you make smart cash decisions.
+Also make sure that your financial software is up-to-date so your system posts payments and generates reports quickly to help you make smart cash decisions.

 Accepting debit and credit cards can also lead to quicker payment.
-Use your bank’s merchant services to improve sales with added convenience and speed up receipt of payment.
+Use your bank’s merchant services to improve sales with added convenience.
 You’ll also be able to offer business customers the option to pay with a purchasing card.

 4. Automate high-volume, low-dollar collections.

 Service repetitive payments by using ACH transactions (which are simply electronic fund transfers between accounts) to improve collection efficiency and lower costs.
 Automating collections minimizes error, reduces fraud risk, simplifies reconciliation, and saves your employees time, too.

-5. Implement ACH with electronic data interchange (EDI) for high-dollar payments.
+5. Add ACH to EDI for high-dollar payments.

 6. Re-evaluate your billing policies.